 1. Position the truck/camper combination on firm, level, ground.
 If needed use 12" square $\frac{3}{4}$ " plywood support pads under each jack to prevent sinking if the ground is soft.
-2. Disconnect the following items: - a.
-Front and rear tie-downs - b.
-7-way connector plug 3.
-Using your remote control, operate all jacks together and raise the camper until it clears the truck bed by three inches.
+2. Disconnect and remove the following items: - a.
+Front and rear turnbuckles/tie downs - b.
+7-way camper power cord 3.
+Using your remote control, operate all jacks together until the camper clears the truck bed by four inches.
 4. If necessary, operate the jacks individually starting with the front jacks.
 Extend the jacks no more than 4" at a time.
 Keep the camper as level as possible.
-Repeat the process until the camper has cleared the truck bed by approximately three inches.
+Repeat the process until the camper has cleared the truck bed by approximately 4".
 5. Slowly drive the truck from under the camper until it clears the camper and the front overhang.
-6. Lower the camper all the way down to the ground, keeping the rear of the camper lower than the front.
+6. Lower the camper with the rear jacks first, then lower the front jacks no more than four inches at a time.